Family Medicine Interest Group (FMIG)

 FMIG Faculty Advisor:

 Dr. Anna Shannahan is the FMIG Faculty Advisor as well as a Family Medicine faculty member in the department.
-She is available during office hours to talk to students about family medicine and will be happy to answer any questions about family medicine.
+She is available during office hours to talk to students about family medicine and will be happy to answer any questions.

 Office location: